 Cost Allocation According To The Award

-The AAA has rules according to which the authorities allocate the costs to carry out the execution of the award.
-The costs cover administrative fees, fees for services of the arbitrator, and other expenses.
+The AAA has rules for which the authorities allocate the costs to execute the award.
+The costs cover administrative fees, fees for the arbitrator’s services, and other expenses.

 1 Reply